 The Career Development and Education office assists undergraduate, graduate students and alumni with developing, evaluating, and implementing career and educational decisions.
 The staff supports students’ endeavors toward a rewarding college experience and successful professional growth beyond UW Tacoma.

-More about the Career Development and Education office
+More about Career Development and Education

 Career Services has developed resources for graduate students for professional development, and has extensive resources specific to each school and program.
 The career counselors work closely with Graduate School Advisers to make sure the content is relevant to student needs.